dave/courtney/README.md

 `Verbose output`

 All the output from the `go test -v` command is shown.

+### Exclude generated code: -g
+`Exclude generated code from coverage`

+All generated code is excluded from coverage.

 # Output
 Courtney will fail if the tests fail.
 If the tests succeed, it will create or